Kelly-Buabeng/11180171_DCIT205/README.md

     <li>Testimonials</li>
   </ul>
 </p>
-<p>I built this webites using just html and css hence it basic and a bit old fashioned.
+<p>I built this website using just html and css hence it basic and a bit old fashioned.
 As I buid my skill as time goes on I would love to include more features and functionalities to make it a world class site.</p>

 Here are the webpages listed above accompanied by some images:
 <h1>Contact Us</h1>